-Antivirus software like McAfee Total Protection works in combination with a FixMeStick.
+Antivirus software like McAfee Total Protection work in combination with your FixMeStick.
 Think of having antivirus like brushing your teeth – it’s your everyday line of defense against viruses.
-At the same time, having a FixMeStick is like going to the dentist for a check-up or a deep clean – giving you peace-of-mind about your computer’s health status.
+At the same time, having a FixMeStick is like going to the dentist for a check-up or a deep clean – giving you peace of mind about your computer’s health status.

 Finding Hidden Viruses that Could Cause a Slow Computer

 Next to virus-prevention measures, the other important step is to find any viruses that are already hiding on your computer.
 No antivirus software can stop them all.